 The surname Byggoode was first found in Essex at Dunmow and Finchingfield, where they were granted lands by King William after the Norman Conquest in 1066.
 Roger Bigod is also listed in Domesday Book; he was a Sheriff, with large land holdings in Essex, Norfolk and Suffolk.
 Marston-Biggott in Somerset was an ancient family seat.
 "This place derives the affix to its name from the Bigott family, to whom the manor for several centuries belonged, and the site of whose ancient mansion is still marked by the moat."

-Important Dates for the Byggoode family
+Early History of the Byggoode family

 This web page shows only a small excerpt of our Byggoode research.
 Another 284 words (20 lines of text) covering the years 1096, 1095, 1177, 1182, 1225, 1266, 1107, 1144, 1150, 1221, 1209, 1270, 1245, 1306, 1066, 1166, 1227, 1214, 1522, 1150, 1220, 1298, 1508, 1637 and 1515 are included under the topic Early Byggoode History in all our PDF Extended History products and printed products wherever possible.